![]() |

 When agreeing to the Student Code you agree to protect UNSW ICT (Information, Communication and Technology) systems, information and accounts by using your access only as authorised and keeping your account details confidential.
 An example of inappropriate use is using another’s UNSW Login ID and/or Password, or allowing others to use yours.

 Misuse of ICT resources by students will attract penalties.
-Refer to the Acceptable Use of UNSW Information Resources Policy, Student Code Policy and Student Misconduct Procedure for details.
+Refer to the Acceptable Use of UNSW Information Resources Policy, Student Code Policy and Complaints Management and Investigations Policy and Procedure for details.

 Students can apply for special consideration when illness or other circumstances beyond their control, interfere with their assessment performance.